 A few quick board ideas include:

 Genealogy Records: You can create boards with instruction and collections for record types like newspapers, city directories, census, and school records.

 Family History Tools: Genealogy software, programs, timelines, mind maps, and pedigree charts.

 Genealogy Wish List: Save books, home decor ideas, archival products, and conference registration pages to help you remember what you would like to spend money on in the coming year.
 (This serves as a great list when people want to buy you something.)

 Plus, if anyone ever wants to know what you want for a present, you can direct them to your Genealogy Wish List on Pinterest

-When you’re ready to use Pinterest as a free tool on your genealogy journey, you’ll need to set up an account.
+When you’re ready to use Pinterest to share and organize your discoveries, you’ll need to set up an account.

-Check out this video as it walks you through the process.
+Check out this video about Pinterest Basics as it walks you through the process.

 Set up your account